 Ricciardo may have done great things at Alpine’s predecessor Renault but the French team are again a side that look to have their driver future wrapped up for the time being.

-Another one that is very much in the maybe, but likely maybe not, camp would be for Ricciardo to replace Lewis Hamilton who could retire if things go his way in the 2023 season.
+Another one that is very much in the maybe, but likely maybe not, camp would be for Ricciardo to replace Lewis Hamilton who has still yet to resolve his future at Mercedes.

-Hamilton has said he is unlikely to hang up his gloves just yet and believes he has it in him to stick around for a few more years yet and, while both he and Toto Wolff have confirmed a new Mercedes contract is on its way, neither have put pen to paper.
+Hamilton has said he is unlikely to hang up his gloves just yet and believes he has it in him to stick around for a few more years yet and, while both he and Toto Wolff have confirmed a new Mercedes contract is on its way, pen has not been put to paper.

-Before Red Bull snatched him up, Mercedes were interested in acquiring Ricciardo’s services as third driver which would suggest the brains at Brackley see something in him.
+Before Red Bull snatched him up, Mercedes were interested in acquiring Ricciardo’s services as third driver which would suggest the brains at Brackley and Brixworth do see something in him.